RichTGale/twitter-interval-motion-cam/README.md

 Optional:
   - NOTE: Depending on your camera quality, you may want to play around with the "Motion Detection Settings", starting at line 191 in motion.conf
+  - NOTE: There is a mximum file size for video upload.
+Depending on the video length (this program defaults to 20 seconds) and quality, videos may or may not be uploaded to twitter.
+You can change the maximum video length at line 257 of motion.conf
   - Change camera overlay text on lines 405 and 410 of motion.conf
   - Change camera resolution at lines 100 and 103 of motion.conf
   - Change how often tweets are made (in milliseconds) on line 233 of index.js